J0nasW/patentCL/README.md

 - patentCL-10K (10K triplet samples, 10 epochs)
 - patentCL-100K (100K triplet samples, 10 epochs)
 - patentCL-1M (1M triplet samples, 10 epochs)
+- patentCL-FULL (all 8.5M triplet samples, 10 epochs)

+Keep in mind, that this project is a work in progress and we will update the links here when the models have finished the training.

+You can access the models on the [HuggingFace Hub TIE Page]([https://huggingface.co/](https://huggingface.co/TUHH-TIE)).
+The models can be used with the [Sentence-Transformers](https://www.sbert.net/index.html) library.
 The training script can be found in the `training_scripts` folder.
 The training script utilizes the [Sentence-Transformers](https://www.sbert.net/index.html) library.